tempesta-tech/tempesta/README.md

 `server_forward_retries` sets the maximum number of attempts to re-forward a request to a server.
 If not defined, the default number of attempts is 5.
-The value of zero specified for `N` means unlimited number of attempts.
+The value of zero specified for `N` means that requests will be sent only once.

 `server_forward_timeout` set the maximum time frame in seconds within which a request may still be forwarded.
 If not defined, the default time frame